bseverns/bseverns.github.io/MN42/README.md

 3. Hit <http://localhost:8000/> (or `/benzknobz.html` if you prefer the old URL) in Chrome or Edge.
 4. Click **Connect**, pick the MOARkNOBS port, and let the header pill confirm the firmware, schema version, and memory stats.
 5. Stage edits in the right-hand column.
 The **Apply** button only lights up after the JSON passes AJV validation.
-6. On Apply the runtime pushes a single `SET_ALL` payload, waits for a `{checksum}` proof, and only then commits the local snapshot.
-If the proof is missing or mismatched the UI auto-rolls back, re-opens the diff panel, and paints the offending controls in neon shame.
+6. On Apply the runtime pushes a single `SET_ALL` payload, waits for a `{checksum}` ACK, and only then commits the local snapshot.
+If the ACK is missing or mismatched the UI auto-rolls back and re-opens the diff panel.
-7. Use the **Take Control** toggle in Slot Details before sending live pot data to avoid on-stage jumps.
+7. Use the **Take Control** toggles per slot before sending live pot data to avoid on-stage jumps.
 Encoders still stream immediately.
 8. Need hardware-free testing?
 Toggle the **Start simulator** button—the runtime swaps transports and replays canned manifest/state frames.

 ## Accessibility & Controls